THE PIERCE INSTITUTE’S ORIGINS:

 Since both had little education, John worked as a cargo checker seasonally, at the harbour front.
 Marjorie stayed at home caring for their growing brood of children.
 They already had three young toddlers when their fourth boy was born.
 This latest child was to be the sickly one, a continual emotional and financial burden to their already struggling family.

 As time passed, the family expanded with four girls and another boy, creating a baseball team of nine.
 At several points during this time, Marjorie’s Mother, Nellie, moved in to help raise this large brood.

 This is the story of my family.
 I was that fourth sickly child who would watch his four sisters and four brothers grow poor but strong and healthy.
 I , on the other hand, developed a variety of diseases including cow pox, asthma, eczema, allergies and much later, angina.

 I grew up believing I was the imperfect ‘runt of the litter’ and would not live past 21 years of age.
 Now, I have more than tripled that age and at 71, have the privilege of sharing this story of how the Pierce Institute of Psychology Inc. came to be.

 Being sickly meant missing school frequently.
-This worked well for me in now way as I didn’t like school anyway.
+This worked well for me in one way as I didn’t like school anyway.
 I am not sure many kids did back then.
 But, I struggled when I was there, performing marginally, failing grade 7, and “not working to my potential”, according to my teachers.
 Not surprising since I had concluded at a very young age I was intrinsically imperfect in many, many ways!